pantheon-systems/documentation/source/content/guides/drupal-to-build-tools.md

 ## Overview

-drupal:latest sites on Pantheon have [Integrated Composer](/guides/integrated-composer) built-in to manage site dependencies.
-A drupal:latest site with Build Tools also provides site dependency management, as well as an external repository and a Continuous Integration workflow setup.
+Drupal sites on Pantheon have [Integrated Composer](/guides/integrated-composer) built-in to manage site dependencies.
+A Drupal site with Build Tools also provides site dependency management, as well as an external repository and a Continuous Integration workflow setup.

 The goals of this migration are to: